Skip to main content

 Permits last for a maximum of five years at which point they expire.
 The expiry date can be found on your permit record.
 If you have not applied for and been granted a new permit before the expiry date on your permit, then you will no longer be able to lead the activity once the expiry date has passed.

-It is perfectly feasible that under 18’s can gain an activity permit if they have the right experience and skills in the activity.
+It is perfectly feasible that under-18s can gain an activity permit if they have the right experience and skills in the activity.

-If you're under 18 and would like to gain a permit for an activity you’re experienced in, we would recommend approaching your Section Leadership Team to help put you in touch with an assessor and support you through the application process.
+If you're under 18 and would like to gain a permit for an activity you’re experienced in, we would recommend approaching your Section Leadership Team to help put you in touch with an Activity Assessor and support you through the application process.
 The application process is the same as it is for adults, with the exception that you do not need to complete the safety and safeguarding elements.
 When you turn 18 any permits you have will automatically expire until you complete your safety and safeguarding requirements after which you can get a new permit as an adult.

 If you have a personal permit for an activity this will expire when you turn 18.
 You will have to apply for a new leadership or supervisory permit if you wish to lead that activity.
 If you hold a leadership or supervisory permit it is important to remember that although you can lead an activity, you must have the correct adult leaders in place for the activity to run.